 My biggest worry would be damaging it on the bumpy ride from Nairobi to the savanna.
-If it's a long flight, try a few books. about 7 years agoAnswered by ViewOnTravel via WorldNomads.com
+If it's a long flight, try a few books. over 7 years agoAnswered by ViewOnTravel via WorldNomads.com

 You know all those warnings not to take expensive equipment, flashy and valuable items on holiday?
 It's because those items attract the attention of petty thieves.
 I see plenty of friends and colleagues jealously eye-ing my iPad, so I can only imagine what a magnet it would be in impoverished Africa.